 Whenever a new bettor signs up with a sportsbook, it’s advisable to keep things simple.
 Taking single bets on outright winners or, possibly, each way punts is the way to go when you’re learning the ropes.
 Many experienced punters continue to carry out this practise – preferring to just focus on one horse, one individual sports person or one team.

 There may, however, come a time when you want to look at something else.
-Acca – or accumulator betting – is one way to move your journey forward but what is it all about?
+Acca – or also known as accumulator betting – is one way to move your sports betting journey forward but what is it all about?
 If you’ve ever asked the question what is an acca bet, please read on.

 What is an Acca Bet or Accumulator Bet?

 Accas or sometimes referred to as accumulators, multiples or possibly even roll ups.
 The last three terms are quite rare and in general, you will only come across the word ‘acca’.
 By now, you should already have a clue as to what it all means.

 An acca is an accumulation of more than one bet, starting from two selections upwards.
 Some punters only use the term acca bet to describe four or more selections but this can start with just two.

 The key point to remember is that all of the selections must come in in order to claim a profit.
 So, if you pick four teams to win in the English Premier League on one given weekend, all four of those sides have to win in order for the acca bet to land.
 If one or more of those teams doesn’t come away with three points, the bet will fail and your stake will be lost.

 This makes accumulators distinctly different from formulas such as Lucky 15s, Lucky 31s or a Goliath where there is some leeway.
 Think of them as straight lines where all of the selections have to win in order for profits to be released.